2012 Delhi gang rape and murder: Arrests

 According to reports, the group had been eating and drinking together and "having a party" earlier in the day.
 Although the charter bus which Ram Singh drove on weekdays was not permitted to pick up public passengers or even to operate in Delhi because of its tinted windows, they decided to take it out "to have some fun".
 A few hours before committing the gang rape, the attackers had robbed a carpenter.
-The carpenter was 35-year-old Ramadhir Singh, who boarded the bus that was being driven by Mukesh Singh.
+The carpenter was 35-year-old Ramadhir Singh (unrelated to Ram, Mukesh and Jyoti), who boarded the bus that was being driven by Mukesh Singh.
 The juvenile convict had lured him into the bus saying it was going to Nehru Place.
 He was then beaten up and robbed of his mobile phone and ₹1500 in cash.
 After robbing him, the group dumped him at the IIT Flyover.
-He reported about the group in the bus robbing him to three police constables: Kailash, Ashok and Sandeep, who were passing nearby.
+He reported the robbery to three police constables: Kailash, Ashok and Sandeep, who were passing nearby.
 They refused to take any action in response, saying that the crime scene wasn't under their purview as they were from the Hauz Khas police station, and that he would have to report the incident to the station in Vasant Vihar.

 Shortly after the attacks, Pawan Gupta said he accepted his guilt and should be hanged.
 Mukesh Singh, who was placed in Tihar Jail after his arrest, was assaulted by other inmates and was kept in solitary confinement for his own protection.

 Ram Singh was presented before the Metropolitan Magistrate on 18 December 2012.
 He refused to participate in an identification process.